-Established in 1966, Boston University’s Department of Biomedical Engineering is ranked among the nation’s 10 best and offers Bachelor of Science, Master of Engineering, Master of Science, and Doctor of Philosophy degrees, and participates in BS/MD (ENGMEDIC) and MD/PhD programs with the BU School of Medicine.
-The department presents a unique, state-of-the-art integrated approach from molecular and cellular levels up through neural and whole-system function.
+Established in 1966, Boston University’s Department of Biomedical Engineering is ranked among the nation’s best and offers Bachelor of Science, Master of Engineering, Master of Science, and Doctor of Philosophy degrees, and participates in BS/MD (MMEDIC) and MD/PhD programs with the BU School of Medicine.
+The department presents a unique, quantitative and multi-scale approach to biomedical engineering, from molecular and cellular levels through tissue, neural, and whole-organ systems.
 Research by faculty and students takes place in departmental and selected adjunct laboratories and in five affiliated centers.

-The mission of the Biomedical Engineering department is to pursue excellence in biomedical engineering education, research, and innovation, creating and imparting knowledge for improving society, human health, and health care.
+The mission of the Biomedical Engineering department is to pursue excellence in biomedical engineering education, research, and innovation, creating and imparting knowledge for improving society, healthcare, and the human condition.

 From understanding the human genome to pioneering surgical tools, Boston University biomedical engineers are committed to advancing research and education in biotechnology; biomolecular engineering; vision, speech, and hearing; cardiopulmonary engineering; neuroscience; micro-and nano-systems; synthetic biology; systems biology; and biomechanics and biomaterials.

 The undergraduate curriculum incorporates a strong interdisciplinary component that combines the quantitative aspects of engineering analysis and design with the full spectra of biology and physiology, from the molecular and cellular levels to entire systems and organisms.
 All premedical requirements can be satisfied in this program.
 We prepare graduates for engineering positions in the medical devices and biotechnology industries, as well as for advanced study in engineering, science, medicine, business, law, or other health-related disciplines.